Cossistant documentation

 URL: /docs

 Start by selecting your framework of choice, then follow the instructions to install the dependencies and structure your app.
-Cossistant works with all React frameworks.
+Cossistant currently ships quickstarts for Next.js and React.

 Next.js